libvirt/libvirt-dbus/HACKING.md

     ```

-  * Before posting a patch, you should run tests:
+  * Before posting a patch, you should run tests and perform syntax-checking:

     ```
     make check
     ```

     The test tool requires python3, python3-pytest and python3-dbus.

+    ```
+    make syntax-check
+    ```

+    To run this flake8 package is required.

   * To run libvirt-dbus directly from the build dir without installing it